 Jessica Gross is a writer and teacher.
 Her work has appeared in the New York Times Magazine, Paris Review Daily, Los Angeles Review of Books, Longreads, and elsewhere.
 In 2014, she did a test run of the Amtrak Residency on the Lake Shore Limited, and the response to her Paris Review Daily essay about the experience helped spur Amtrak to launch this formal program.

-Joe McHugh has been Vice President – Government Affairs at Amtrak since May 2002.
+Joe McHugh has been Vice President – Government Affairs since May 2002.
 He is responsible for initiating, developing, and communicating Amtrak’s legislative strategy and funding needs to the United States Congress.
-McHugh is also responsible for the corporation’s interaction with the Congress, the Executive Branch, and various state governments.
-McHugh is responsible for Amtrak’s corporate communications function which involves responding to the media, as well as customer and employee communications.
-He serves on Amtrak’s Executive Committee.
+Mr. McHugh is also responsible for the corporation’s interaction with the Congress, the Executive Branch, and various state governments.
+Mr. McHugh is also responsible for the company’s corporate communications function involving Media Relations, Employee Communications, Creative Services, as well as Social Media.
+Mr. McHugh joined Amtrak in July 1994.

 Lindsay Moran is a former clandestine officer for the Central Intelligence Agency.
 She is a freelance writer whose articles have appeared in The New York Times, The Washington Post, and USA Today.
 In 2005 she published the bestselling memoir Blowing My Cover, My Life As A Spy.
 After graduating from Harvard, she won a Fulbright scholarship and then became an English teacher in Bulgaria.
 She is currently at work on a novel.